better-friend/better-friend-server/README.md

 ### For Users:

 1. Use Axios to retrieve the URL (“[serverURL]/api/iusers”);
-2. Use the appropriate Axios package manager CRUD method to
+2. Use the appropriate Axios package manager CRUD method to registering and sign-in.

 #### For registering users: